-Clerodendrum and related genera (Lamiaceae) of Southeast Asia
+Clerodendrum and related genera (Lamiaceae) of Southeast Asia - COMPLETED

 The genus Clerodendrum comprises shrubs or small trees which bear large inflorescences of white or brightly-coloured zygomorphic flowers.
 Many species of Clerodendrum are important ornamentals or have medicinal properties.
 Some are pernicious weeds.